wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-teams-dev/includes/3-exercise-deploy.md

 ## Create and deploy the SharePoint package

-In order to test the web part in SharePoint and Microsoft Teams, it must first be deployed to an App Catalog.
+To test the web part in SharePoint and Microsoft Teams, it must first be deployed to an App Catalog.

 Open a browser and navigate to your SharePoint Online tenant App Catalog site.